angarsky/diveintopython/learn/functions/import_functions.md

 And here's how you could do it using the `import` keyword: `import sqlideutils` with `runsqlscript = sqlideutils.runsqlscript`

-## Organizing your Python code: how to create a custom module with importable functions
+## Organizing Your Python Code: How to Create a Custom Module with Importable Functions

 Organizing your Python code is crucial to make it readable, maintainable, and reusable.
 One way of achieving this is by creating a custom module containing **importable functions**.